 2 There are more than fourteen images in this post, but I only count those of Elvis and I don’t count duplicates, like the original and finished art of Jack Davis above.

-3 To see the entire piece, click on over to “Humbug! – Elvis In A MAD, CRAZY And CRACKED World!” by Ger Rijff on the Echoes of the Past website.
+3 To see the entire piece, click over to “Humbug! – Elvis In A MAD, CRAZY And CRACKED World!” by Ger Rijff on the Echoes of the Past website.

 4 The idiomatic phrase beside myself or beside oneself means simply to be overcome with worry or concern—to be distraught.
 So to write “I was beside myself with concern about the reception to Elvis’ Golden Caricatures Volume 1” would be redundant and grammatically incorrect.